pepstock-org/Charba/README.md

   * add `autoPadding` option to `Layout` options and configuration classes.
   * enable the capability to hide the opened toast items programmatically.
   * add `formatNumber` methods to Helpers, provided out-of-the-box by CHART.JS.
+  * add `isZoomedOrPanned` method to `ZoomPlugin` in order to get if the chart is zoomed or panned.

 ### Developing